alurban/mentoring/tidal_distortion/README.md

 * `matplotlibrc`: A local configuration of matplotlib settings, because I am very picky about how my plots look.
 * `Makefile`: Running `make` will produce a PDF rendering of `tidal_notes.pdf`, the notes document referred to above.

+Note: all the details of this problem are captured in `tidal_notes.pdf`.

 Software Requirements
 ---------------------